 Another Ground Effect Slush Fund work party weekend is successfully done and dusted.
-Having spent some time toiling on the Craigieburn Trails’ network, and last year in the Nelson Lakes area, we migrated our efforts to the Wharfedale Track
+Having spent some time toiling on the Craigieburn Trails’ network, and last year in the Nelson Lakes area, we migrated our efforts to the Wharfedale Track in North Canterbury.

 The Oxford Forest lies a couple of hours north of Christchurch in the foothills of the Southern Alps.
 Ripe with beech forest singletrack, it has outrageously good mountain biking in a stunning location.
 The Wharfedale Track is an oldie but a goodie and requires some love, specifically to repair drainage close to the saddle.
 For the history buffs amongst you, work began on the track back in 1879 to provide access to Lees Valley.
 In seven years £4,537 (about $500,000 equivalent today) had been spent before it was abandoned as a possible road, and in the 1890's was used as a stock route.
 Fast forward to the 1980s and the Wharfedale was one of the original Mtb destinations.

 A great bunch of Ground Effect customers volunteered their good selves for a weekend of trail maintenance.
 We had a blast and really enjoyed their company - a big massive thank you for all your effort - it's hard physical work digging drains.
 Ground Effect kept the crew fed n' watered, and provided lodging on Saturday night.
 We did get dirty, and the weather came to the party this time round.
 Plenty of riding was had too - the work site was an honest hours pedal up, with some sweet flowing beech forest single track included.

 In May 2015 Scott Walker of T5 Contracting and Jim Henderson from DOC spent a fortnight working on the Wharfedale.
 Two sections were undertaken, from the Townshend road end to the Wharfedale Hut, and a re-route between the hut and Dobson Stream.